 Data is the backbone of AI, and licensing data sets is a significant aspect of AI development.
 The type of license issued to data is a legal agreement for controlling the modification, distribution, and use of data sets.

 This is one of the most important components of Artificial Intelligence (AI) and Machine Learning.
-Models require large datasets for training.
+Models require vast amounts of training materials from large datasets.
 Such licenses do what the data users can and cannot do with the data and protect the rights of the data owners while promoting responsible and ethical usage of the data.

 Examples of a few data-specific licenses are: